open-draft/reach-schema/README.md

 ## Validation schema

 Object validation happens based on the given schema.
-A validation schema is an Object where each key represents a _required property_ in the data Object.
-Key value may be one of the following:
+A validation schema is an Object where each key represents such property in the actual data Object.
+A value of the key may be one of the following:

 1. Resolver function that returns a validity of a data value.
 1. Nested schema Object.